 The Run is still quite a spectacle, bearing in mind that to take part the vehicles must be well over 100 years old.
 Many of them are three-wheelers, some carry only the driver, and many are without any form of protection from the weather (which has at times been pretty cruel!).

-The most frequently seen is probably De Dion Bouton (a company that also supplied engines for other makers) and from America, the curved-dash or buckboard Oldsmobile.
+The most frequently seen vehicle is probably De Dion Bouton (a company that also supplied engines for other makers) and from America, the curved-dash or buckboard Oldsmobile.
 Qualifying cars are often for sale with a confirmed entry to the Run and it’s been known for drivers to buy their vehicle on the Friday before the Sunday Run!

 The atmosphere at dawn at the start is described as fantastic by those taking part but for novices, creeping out into the traffic of Hyde Park Corner can be a little daunting.
-The entry fee (when I last looked) was about £500 and to that must be added the cost of fuel including for a tender vehicle to bring the vehicle back from Brighton or in case of a breakdown.
+The entry fee (when last we checked) was about £500 and to that must be added the cost of fuel including for a tender vehicle to bring the vehicle back from Brighton or in case of a breakdown.
 For some, there is the additional cost of one or two nights in London or Brighton.

 And for more about Brighton, you might enjoy our 16 Things to do in Brighton post.

 For places to watch the rally, check out: Best Place to Watch The London to Brighton Car Rally

 For the full day’s programme, visit: https://www.veterancarrun.com/